-Steve Peter his model made developing a mental trainingsplan for my athletes much easier.
+Steve Peters his model made developing a mental trainingsplan for my athletes much easier.
 I start with presenting the video and have the players start a diary in which they have to write down at least one event each day when they realised The Chimp took control.

 Understanding that your inner chimp takes control is a big step, next is about controlling / managing your chimp.
 Players have to detail these different strategies: